ejgallego/coq-lsp/README.md

 ## Troubleshooting

 - Most problems can be resolved by restarting `coq-lsp`, in Visual Studio Code, `Ctrl+Shift+P` will give you access to the `coq-lsp.restart` command.
-You can also look for messages in the "Output" window in VSCode, "Coq LSP Server Events" channel.
+- In VSCode, the "Output" window will have a "Coq LSP Server Events" channel which should contain some important information.

 ## Features